The Design Problem ¶

 The Design Solution ¶

 Monitor and record device that downloads data.
-Keep a history of the time that data was syncronized for each device, and periodically check on these devices to ensure they have the latest copies.
-You can use this in conjunction with conditional-sharing to intelligently syncronize data to new devices.
+Keep a history of the time that data was synchronized for each device, and periodically check on these devices to ensure they have the latest copies.
+You can use this in conjunction with conditional-sharing to intelligently synchronize data to new devices.

 Why Choose Network Heath Indicator? ¶

 - Confirm that shared data remains widely available

 - Confirm that hosts supply data for a long time